-You most likely landed on this article because you realise the importance of Pagespeed data but got tired of trying to manually run PageSpeed Insights or Lighthouse scans and keep track of the scores over time.
+You most likely landed on this article because you realise the importance of Pagespeed data but got tired of trying to manually run PageSpeed Insights or Lighthouse scans and monitor scores over time.
 That's the exact position we were in and the problem(frustration) PageSpeed Plus was built to solve.

 It automatically measures PageSpeed Insights scores for URLs at user defined intervals and reports this in charts for website owners to view.
 The feature set has expanded over time to include, Web Vitals, alerts, full site scans, comparisons, on demand scans, global load times and data exporting to offer a full service pagespeed monitoring solution.